 On the whole the level of the test was close to Actual SNAP.
-The important thing was time management.
+As there is no sectional time limit sothe important thing was time management.
 One had to pick the easy questions and leave any questions which were difficult or time consuming.

-The overall feel of the paper was moderate, thus for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR was tricky in this paper.
-As far as Quant is concerned most of the questions were from Number system, Geometry, Work & Time and P&C. In order to score well in this exam, one has to focus on quant and reasoning section.
-The verbal usage and reading comprehension variety of questions in the form of sentence completion (vocabulary based), analogy (vocabulary based), synonym, antonym and para- jumble and grammar based questions.
-In order to score well in verbal usage and reading comprehension section one should have good vocabulary, and ability to understand the context.
+The overall feel of the paper was easy, and for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily have managed an overall good attempt.
+AR &LR section was easier than Quant & DI section.
+In Quant & DI most of the questions were from Number system, Geometry, Work & Time etc. The verbal usage section had variety of questions in the form of questionsbased on one word substitution, sentence completion (vocabulary based), analogy (vocabulary based), synonym, antonym, para- jumblegrammar etc. In order to score well in verbal section, one should have good vocabulary, strong hold on grammar fundamentals & ability to understand the context.